Custom Lockout Tagout Placards Built for Your Equipment

 • Easy-clean, smooth surface that resists dirt and grime

-• Rated lifespan of over 200 years
+• Rated lifespan of 200-plus years

 • Vibrant, long-lasting color that stays readable for decades